 The remaining vote-by-mail ballots are received on Election Day through the mail or returned at polling places and drop-off locations.
-Ballots postmarked by Election Day and received within three days of the election are also counted.
-These ballots are processed and added to the vote total on the Friday after the election.
+Ballots postmarked by Election Day and received within 7 days of the election are also counted.
+(Election Code 1605(d)) These ballots are processed and added to the vote total on the Friday after the election.

 Roughly 5% of all ballots cast are provisional ballots.
 Provisional ballots are examined after all vote-by-mail and polling place voters have been given credit for voting.
 If a voter who cast a provisional ballot is determined to be an eligible voter, and if they have not voted elsewhere, then their ballot is counted.
 The process of determining eligibility and tabulating provisional ballots takes roughly two weeks, but ensures that every valid vote is counted.
 These results are added to the vote total three weeks after Election Day.

 After each election a sample of the ballots cast are selected at random and counted by hand to verify that the scanners correctly recorded votes throughout the course of the election.
 The manual hand count is compared to the count produced by the scanners to verify that votes were tabulated correctly.
 The process of retrieval, manual counting, and verification takes roughly one week and is completed at the end of the canvassing period, four weeks after Election Day.

 Reconciliation of Ballots and Signatures